tannerbyers/current-tanner-website-v8/examples_posts/example.explanation-post.md

 Intro
 - Hook
-- Brief overview of the topic and why care
+- Brief overview of åthe topic and why care

 Body
 1. Key Concept 1